-As part of ratified labour collective agreements for unionized employees that bargain centrally and ratified central discussions with the principals and vice-principals associations, the following Employee Life and Health Trusts (ELHTs) were established in 2016-17; ETFO, OECTA, EWAO.
-CUPE, and CAESS-ECAB which is a trust for non-unionized employees including principals, vice-principals, directors and supervisory officers.
+As part of ratified labour collective agreements for unionized employees that bargain centrally and ratified central discussions with the principals and vice-principals associations, the following Employee Life and Health Trusts (ELHTs) were established in 2016-17: ETFO, OECTA, EWAO, CUPE, and CAESS-ECAB which is a trust for non-unionized employees including principals, vice-principals, directors and supervisory officers.
 The ELHTs provide health, life and dental benefits to teachers (excluding daily occasional teachers), education workers (excluding casual and temporary staff), other school board staff and retired individuals up to a school board's participation date into the ELHT.
-These benefits are being provided through a joint governance structure between the bargaining/employee groups, school board trustees associations and the Government of Ontario, Starting February 1, 2018, the Board is no longer responsible to provide certain benefits to CUPE, EWAO, and non-unionized employees including principals, vice-principals, directors and supervisory officers.
-Beginning in the 2016-17 school year, school boards whose employee groups transitioned their health, dental and life benefits to the ELHT are required to remit a negotiated amount per full-time equivalency (FTE) on a monthly basis.
+These benefits are being provided through a joint governance structure between the bargaining/employee groups, school board trustees associations and the Government of Ontario.
+The Board is no longer responsible to provide certain benefits to OECTA effective April 1, 2017, ETFO effective April 1, 2017, EWAO effective March 1, 2018, CUPE effective March 1, 2018, principals and vice- principals effective April 1, 2018, and non union employees effective June 1, 2018.
+Upon transition of the employee groups' health, dental and life benefit plans to the ELHT, school boards are required to remit a negotiated amount per full-time equivalency (FTE) on a monthly basis.
 Funding for the ELHTs is based on the existing benefits funding embedded within the Grants for Student Needs (GSN) and additional ministry funding in the form of a Crown contribution and Stabilization Adjustment.

-The Board continues to provide health, dental and life insurance benefits for retired individuals and the following employee groups: CUPE and EWAO(APPSP) and continues to have a liability for payment of benefits for those who are on long-term disability and for some who are retired under these plans.
+The Board continues to provide health, dental and life insurance benefits for retired individuals in the following employee groups: CUPE and EWAO(APPSP) and continues to have a liability for payment of benefits for those who are on long-term disability and for some who are retired under these plans.